edgestorejs/edgestore/docs/docs/main/utils.md

 ## Format file size

-You might want to display the file size in a human readable format.
+You might want to display the file size in a human-readable format.
 You can use the `formatFileSize` function to do that.

 ```ts
 import { formatFileSize } from '@edgestore/react/utils';